-The Estádio do Sport Lisboa e Benfica will stage the UEFA Champions League final on 23 August.
+The Estádio do Sport Lisboa e Benfica in Lisbon staged the UEFA Champions League final, Bayern beating Paris 1-0.
 Get the lowdown on the 2019/20 decider.

 Article top media content

-When and where does the final take place?
+When and where did the final take place?

-The Estádio do Sport Lisboa e Benfica in Lisbon, Portugal, will stage the 2019/20 UEFA Champions League final on Sunday 23 August 2020.
+The Estádio do Sport Lisboa e Benfica in Lisbon, Portugal, staged the 2019/20 UEFA Champions League final at 21:00 CET on Sunday 23 August 2020.

-What if the final is level after 90 minutes?
+What if the final was level after 90 minutes?

-Then the match will go to extra time: two periods of 15 minutes.
-If it is still level after 120 minutes, the final will be decided on penalties, with teams taking five alternately before sudden death.
+Then the match would have gone to extra time: two periods of 15 minutes.
+If it was still level after 120 minutes, the final would have been decided on penalties, with teams taking five alternately before sudden death.

 All UEFA matches will take place behind closed doors until further notice.